- Canada Visas

 We have helped thousands of family members of U.S. citizens and lawful permanent residents successfully enter the U.S. with I-130 visas and we can help you too.

 Our firm boasts 15 years of experience in working with families.
 We know what the U.S. immigration department requires, and how to meet all deadlines and expectations.

-Fill out our free immigration assessment form and we will get back to you within 24 hours to discuss your case.
+Fill out our immigration assessment form and we will get back to you within 24 hours to discuss your case.

 "VisaPlace referred us to a great law firm and great lawyers.
 All I can say is "thank you" for getting my visa quickly.
 VisaPlace knew exactly what kind of legal team could help where other's couldn't.
 The fees were reasonable and everything went smoothly.
 Thank you for everything!
 I would highly recommend VisaPlace and the immigration attorneys they work with to anyone wishing to move to Canada or to the US."